chocolatetoothpaste/monologue/README.md

         .where( { "category": "67" } )
         .sql();

-When constructing queries that do not have a built in method (like .select(), .insert(), etc) these queries can be started like this:
+The old method for compiling queries, .query(), has been repurposed for constructing queries that do not have a built in starter method (like .select(), .insert(), etc).
+These queries can be started like this:

     monologue()
         .query('SHOW TABLES FROM table')